 Running small contests on CRM functionalities, such as rewarding the reps who have all of their deals logged in the CRM or their pipelines fully complete, on a weekly basis will definitely inspire other reps to dig-in CRM features and understand the benefits of using CRM software.

-Sales reps are always travelling for their work and don’t want to be stuck at their desks by using desktop softwares and applications.
+Sales representatives are continuously traveling for their work and tend to prefer not to be confined to their desks utilizing desktop software and applications.

-And of course, once we communicate these benefit to the team and make them aware that implementing CRM won’t add extra legwork or interrupt the sales process, it’s easier for the reps to relate to these features to their daily work.
+Once we interact such benefits to the team members and make them aware that introducing CRM won’t impose additional workload or dearange the sales process, it becomes seamless for representatives to relate such attributes to their daily work.

 Regular follow-ups and tracking